websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/database-configurations.md

 ### Portal Properties

-You can configure the datasource connection on a Liferay Tomcat Bundle, application server installation, or Docker image using a [portal properties](./portal-properties.md) file.
+You can configure the data source connection on a Liferay Tomcat Bundle, application server installation, or Docker image using a [portal properties](./portal-properties.md) file.
 See [Database Templates](./database-templates.md) for examples.

 ```{note}
 Using a portal properties file with a Docker image requires passing in the file using a bind mount or volume.
 See [Providing Files to the Container](../installing-liferay/using-liferay-docker-images/providing-files-to-the-container.md) for details.